 Fine-tuning the falling white channel, I was able to connect this peak with the previous highs from 2000 and 2007.
 Like many, I noted that these previous TNX peaks had aligned with SPX peaks.
 In other words, if yields fell hard as they had those previous times, stocks were quite vulnerable.

 The charts suggested a drop in yields; and, so did common sense.
 With $22 trillion in debt and a budget deficit topping $1 trillion, rising interest rates were unthinkable.
 Or, so I thought.

 I don’t really think they want a breakout.
 But, inflation being what it is, they’ve painted themselves into a corner.
-USDJPY reached our next upside target last night, so the yen probably won’t be much help.And, oil and gas are long overdue for a tumble — that inflation problem, again, not to mention a slew of chart patterns that spell a reversal.
+USDJPY reached our next upside target last night, so the yen probably won’t be much help.And, oil and gas are very long overdue for a tumble — that inflation problem, again, not to mention a slew of chart patterns that spell a reversal.
 Note that CL has reached our 76.50 target from January.

 So, here we are, this morning, with ES off 12 points, but having narrowly avoided (again) tagging its SMA20.
 Usually, when this happens day after day, it’s because there’s a rising channel bottom or moving average which would make for a bullish backtest.

 continued for members…

 Sorry, this content is for members only.